Functoriality for supercuspidal L-packets: The Decomposition of

 \begin{proof} Let $r>0$.
-Following the proof of \cite[Lemma 3.3.2]{Kaletha:Regular}, use \cite[Lemma 6.4.48]{BT:1972} to write $G(F)_{y,r}$ as the direct product of (topological spaces) of $T(F)_r$ and the appropriate affine root subgroups, where $T$ is a maximally unramified maximally split maximal torus, whose existence is guaranteed by \cite[Corollary 5.1.12]{BT:1984}.
-Since $\eta$ induces an isomorphism on the affine root subgroups, it suffices to show that $\eta(T(F)_r) = T_Z(F)_r$, where $T_Z = \eta(T) = T/Z$.
-To do so, let $Z^\circ$ denote the connected component of $Z$.
+Following the proof of \cite[Lemma 3.3.2]{Kaletha:Regular}, use \cite[Lemma 6.4.48]{BT:1972} to write $G(F)_{y,r}$ as the direct product of (topological spaces) $T(F)_r$ and the appropriate affine root subgroups.
+Here $T$ is a maximally unramified maximally split maximal torus, whose existence is guaranteed by \cite[Corollary 5.1.12]{BT:1984}.
+Since $\eta$ induces an isomorphism on the affine root subgroups, it suffices to show that $\eta(T(F)_r) = \underZ{T}(F)_r$, where $\underZ{T} = \eta(T) \simeq T/Z$.
+To do so, let $Z^\circ$ denote the identity component of $Z$.
 The map $\eta$ factors as follows:

 We have that $Z^\circ$ is a torus by \cite[Theorem 16.2]{Humphreys:LAG} as it is a closed and connected subgroup of the torus $Z(G)^\circ$.
 By \cite[Lemma 3.1.3]{Kaletha:Regular}, we have an exact sequence implying that $(T/Z^\circ)(F)_r \simeq T(F)_r/Z^\circ(F)_r\simeq \eta^\circ(T(F)_r)$.
-Furthermore, since $\overline{\eta}: T/Z^\circ \rightarrow T_Z$ is an isogeny, \cite[Lemma 3.1.3]{Kaletha:Regular} tells us that $\overline{\eta}((T/Z^\circ)(F)_r) = T_Z(F)_r$.
-Combining these two equations allows us to conclude that $\eta(T(F)_r) = T_Z(F)_r$ which concludes the proof. \end{proof}
+Furthermore, since $\overline{\eta}: T/Z^\circ \rightarrow \underZ{T}$ is an isogeny, \cite[Lemma 3.1.3]{Kaletha:Regular} tells us that $\overline{\eta}((T/Z^\circ)(F)_r) = \underZ{T}(F)_r$.
+Combining these two equations allows us to conclude that $\eta(T(F)_r) = \underZ{T}(F)_r$ which concludes the proof. \end{proof}

 \begin{remark} Given that $Z$ is a central subgroup of $G^i, 0\leq i\leq d$, we apply Lemma~\ref{lem:filtrations} and obtain $\eta(G^i(F)_{y,r_i}) = \GZ^i(F)_{\yZ,r_i}$.
 It follows that $\eta$ induces isomorphisms ${G^i(F)_{y,r_i:r_i^+}\simeq \GZ^i(F)_{\yZ,r_i:r_i^+}}$, $0\leq i\leq d$.
 Using a similar argument, we also have ${\eta(J^{i+1}) = \JZ{i+1}}$, $\eta(J^{i+1}_+) = \JZP{i+1}$ and $J^{i+1}/J^{i+1}_+\simeq \JZ{i+1}/\JZP{i+1}$ for all $0\leq i\leq d-1$, where $J^{i+1} = (G^i,G^{i+1})(F)_{y,(r_i,r_i/2)}$ and $J^{i+1}_+ =(G^i,G^{i+1})(F)_{y,(r_i,{r_i/2}^+)}$ as per \cite[Section 1]{Yu:2001}, and $\JZ{i+1}$ and $\JZP{i+1}$ are defined analogously.